Orientation Leader Program

 - Refraining from alcohol whether you are 21 or not is a non-negotiable expectation of Orientation Leaders.
 As an Orientation Leader you are serving as the first role models for new students at SLU and we ask that you refrain from using alcohol during your contracted time as an OL so you are able to show new students what is offered at SLU and are able to be an engaged and responsible leader.

-- Opportunity to develop your verbal communication, group facilitation and other important leadership skills
+- Opportunity to build your resume through developing verbal communication, group facilitation and other important leadership skills.

 - Chance to share your love of SLU!